Crec0/Razer-systray-battery/README.md

 ## Introduction

-This is a HEAVILY modified version of the [script by Tung Yu Hsu](https://github.com/hsutungyu/razer-mouse-battery-windows)
+This is a HEAVILY modified (basically a rewrite) version of the [script by Tung Yu Hsu](https://github.com/hsutungyu/razer-mouse-battery-windows)
 If you want to use the original script, please go to the link above.

 ## Changes made